symfony/polyfill/src/Intl/Icu/README.md

 Symfony Polyfill / Intl: ICU
 ============================

-This component provides a fallback implementations when the [Intl](https://php.net/intl) extension is not installed, including:
+This package provides fallback implementations when the [Intl](https://php.net/intl) extension is not installed.
+It is limited to the "en" locale and to:

 - [`intl_is_failure()`](https://php.net/intl-is-failure)
 - [`intl_get_error_code()`](https://php.net/intl-get-error-code)